Health Care Providers - Complaint Process

 - Workers’ compensation claims.

-- One Provider Complaint Report Form for each patient’s claim.
+- One Prompt Pay Complaint Form for each patient.

-- Copy of patient’s health insurance ID card.
+- Copy of patient’s health plan ID card.

 - Name of insured’s employer if coverage is obtained through an employer group plan.